RasmusKaer/mDAPT_supplements/README.md

-# mDAPT_supplements
-mDAPT: Multilingual Domain Adaptive Pretraining in a Single Model
+# mDAPT: Multilingual Domain Adaptive Pretraining in a Single Model

+Supplements for the paper in the form of CPT data and pretrained models.

+## Link to repository